MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/upgrade-to-dpm-1801.md

 ### Upgrade steps for DPM

 1. To install DPM, double-click Setup.exe to open the System Center 1801 wizard.
-2. Under Install, click Data Protection Manager.
-This starts Setup.
+2. Under Install, click Data Protection Manager to start the setup wizard.
 Agree to the license terms and conditions and follow the setup wizard.

 Some DPM 2016 features, such as Modern Backup Storage, require the Windows Server 2016 RTM build.
-You can run DPM on Windows Server 2012 R2 with UR14, however if you want features such as Modern Backup Storage or RCT-based Hyper-V VM backup, you must upgrade Windows Server installation to Windows Server 2016.
+You can run DPM on Windows Server 2012 R2 with UR14.
+However, to use features such as Modern Backup Storage or RCT-based Hyper-V VM backup, you must use Windows Server 2016.
 For instructions on installing DPM, see the article, [Installing DPM](~/dpm/install-dpm.md).

 ## Migrating the DPM database during upgrade